vps00003/AirportDelayFinder/DelayFinderAPI/README.md

 ### **CHAT GPT PROMPT USE**

 "I'm continuously getting a 500 error when i try to run this api, can you find the error in my code" I then pasted my code for the api into chat gpt.
-It suggested adding some packages to my code, but didnt change any of my actual code.
-I later figured out the error was in the naming conventions in the database.
+It added some packages to my code, and made small changes to syntax in my code it seems.
+I later figured out the error was mainly in the naming conventions in the database.

 ## /api/Airlines/delay-rating-greater-than/{delayRating} - **_VIVEK SRIRAM_**
 ### **Does**?: